-Take a trip to the African American Museum & Library in Oakland.
+Take a trip to the African American Museum & Library at Oakland.
 This venue is dedicated to the discovery, preservation, interpretation and sharing of historical and cultural experience of African Americans in California and the West.
 The library has an extensive archive, including 160 collections with diaries of prominent families, pioneers, churches, social and political organizations.
-The museum also has several exhibits and programs highlighting the historical accomplishments of generations of African Americans.
-The Oakland Museum of California is also home to several exhibits outlining the history of California's diverse communities.
-The Museum engages visitors with forums, speakers and interactive events to highlight the social issues and history of California's people.
+The museum features a permanent exhibit on influential figures from Oakland, as well as temporary exhibits focused on the Civil Rights Movement and the Black Panthers.

-We dont lack good soul-food in The Town.
+We don't lack good soul-food in The Town.
 From classic BBQ to California infused Southern cuisine your soul is sure to be fed.
 Make sure to hit up some or all of these spots before Black History Month ends!